steveseguin/social_stream/README.md

 #### Chat stops when put in the background or minimized

-- Browser may pause non-visible windows, such as the chat streams Social Stream grabs from, and so you may need to disable this behaviour in your browser.
+- Browser may pause non-visible windows, such as the chat streams Social Stream Ninja grabs from, and so you may need to disable this behaviour in your browser.
 To do so, "Disable" the option located at `chrome://flags/#enable-throttle-display-none-and-visibility-hidden-cross-origin-iframes`.
 Also "Disable" the flag `chrome://flags/#calculate-native-win-occlusion`.
 Restart the browser after saving the changes.

 - Avoid minimizing any windows.
 Things work best if windows are kept visible and open, but if you need to put them in the background, don't minimize them at least.